xmas-ar/xNMS/docs/source/base/installation.md

 !!! note

-    Deploying eNMS into an environment that uses proxy url redirection requires that the `http_proxy=`, `https_proxy=`, and `NO_PROXY=` environment variables be set if that is needed to reach certain endpoints, such as the network_data repository for device configuration data.
+    Deploying xNMS into an environment that uses proxy url redirection requires that the `http_proxy=`, `https_proxy=`, and `NO_PROXY=` environment variables be set if that is needed to reach certain endpoints, such as the network_data repository for device configuration data.